 The science behind brand choice

-As for the science behind brand choice, though research has found that the most popular brands are chosen based on three main criteria:
+As for the science behind brand choice, research has found that the most popular brands are chosen based on three main criteria:

 - Relevance: If the brand seems relevant, or in other words, it instantly seems to tick every mental box of what the consumer is looking for, it jumps to the front of the queue.